Litigation Hold and Data Immutability

 Archive360's Archive2Azure intelligent information management and archiving platform was architected as a native Azure application to be installed and managed out of the customer's own Azure tenancy.
 This innovative design provides a much higher level of security, provides the customer direct management of their sensitive data, and allows clients to take full advantage of Azure's immutable blob storage for those organizations that have CFTC Rule 1.31(c)-(d), FINRA Rule 4511, SEC Rule 17a-4, and MiFID II WORM storage requirements.

-Please contact us for more information on how Archive360 and Archive2Azure can help you meet your immutable storage requirements.
+Please contact us for more information on how Archive360 and Archive2Azure can help you meet your immutable data storage requirements.

 Bill is the Vice President of Global Compliance for Archive360.
 Bill brings more than 29 years of experience with multinational corporations and technology start-ups, including 19-plus years in the archiving, information governance, and eDiscovery markets.
 Bill is a frequent speaker at legal and information governance industry events and has authored numerous eBooks, articles and blogs.